 - Delaying their sub’s orgasm to show they are in control of it

-One challenge my Daddy said he had to overcome was being afraid he was being too strict and hard on me with punishments.
+One challenge my Dom said he had to overcome was being afraid he was being too strict and hard on me with punishments.
 To be honest I don’t think he’s ever gone too far.
 I know that if I ever did feel that way that is what safewords and my journal are for.
-If anything, I think I get off too easily sometimes.
+If anything, I think in the beginning I got off too easily sometimes.

 How to be more Dominant

 A Dom’s body language and speech need to be powerful and in control.
 They should also look the part.
 They don’t have to be a Christian Grey, but they should be fit, have good hygiene, be well dressed, and not sloppy.
 Doms should have good posture and stand tall, trying to be physically above the sub, often making them sit below them or kneel.

 How does a Dom train a sub?

 Training a sub is a lot of work and not to be taken lightly.
 It is a very rewarding process though.
 When a Dom trains a sub they are molding them to be a better version of themselves.
 Behavior modification is achieved through maintaining structure and order.
 A lot of subs thrive on a set routine, and rules and protocols can help a Dom provide that.

-True Dominance is not just a role, it is a way of life.
+True dominance is not just a role, it is a way of life.
 Being a Dominant means they are held to a higher standard, but it is all worth it.
-They will receive the ultimate gift of a sub’s willing submission. ♥
+They will receive the ultimate gift of a sub’s beautiful and willing submission.